i2group/analyze/documentation/java-api/Preparing-to-use-i2-Analyze-Developer-Essentials.md

 ## Before you begin

 You must have a deployment of i2 Analyze that you can use to develop and test the example projects.
 If you do not already have a deployment of i2 Analyze, you can create a deployment to use.

+- You can use the containerized version of i2 Analyze by using the documentation and scripts in [analyze-deployment-tooling](https://i2group.github.io/analyze-deployment-tooling/).
+After you have created the deployment, follow the instructions in [Developing and deploying extensions](https://i2group.github.io/analyze-deployment-tooling/content/develop_extensions.html).
+You do not need to complete the rest of the instructions on this page.
+- You can use a non-containerised version of i2 Analyze using the deployment toolkit.
 For more information about creating a deployment, see <a href="https://docs.i2group.com/analyze/analyze_deployment.html" class="xref" title="(Opens in a new tab or window)">Deploying i2 Analyze</a>.

 ## About this task